 Children under 12 must be accompanied by an adult.
 St. Augustine’s most frightening Ghost Tour is very popular during the ghoulish holiday so make your reservations well in advance for St. Augustine Halloween.

 Join the wild side for 3 nights of treats, costumes and fun!
 Meet eerie bugs and beasts, explore the park and fill your bag with treats!
-Please Bring your Own Bag.
-Sure to be a spooktacular time!
+Please bring your own bag.
+It is sure to be a spooktacular time!

 Do you have what it takes to make a break?
 Make your escape from the Authentic Old Jail to the Atlantic Ocean!
 We invite runners of all ages and abilities to make a break and join in on the fun!
 Running not your thing?
 That’s okay!
 You can still be a part of the team, enjoy the fruits of no labor, and donate!
 Costumes encouraged!

 Ancient City Brewing